XZES40/XZES40-Transformer/README.md

 - The application is just called `xzes` because programs shouldn't have numbers in their name.
 - The transformer daemon is called `xzesd`, and it's systemd service is called `xzesd.service.`
 - The CGI script used by apache is called `xzes.py`.
+- The component that runs between Apaache and the daemon is `cgi-glue` because it's just enough code to get `xzesd` exposed to the internet.
+- The frontend is called `frontend` because that is an intuitive name.

-So *most* things, unless they are the group or project, are just `xzes`.
+*Most* things, unless they are the group or project, are just `xzes`.
 The project as a whole is `XZES40-transformer`.
-There are no components called simply `XZES40`.
+There are no components called simply `XZES40`, although during development some components *were*.

 ## License

 This software is licensed under `Apache 2.0`.
 Read the `LICENSE` file for more information.

-[capstone-repo]: /xzes/cs-capstone-project
+[capstone-repo]: /XZES40/cs-capstone-project
 [issues-url]: /XZES40/XZES40-Transformer/issues
 [fpm]: /jordansissel/fpm
 [apache]: https://httpd.apache.org/